-The conversations we invite (through whatever method) are not seeking to consult on what the council can do differently.
-Rather, we seek to convene a conversation that places people at the centre of possible change.
-We are looking to capture not only challenges but also what already exists in terms of potential resident contribution.
+The conversations we invited (through whatever method) were not seeking to consult on what the council can do differently.
+Rather, we sought to convene a conversation that places people at the centre of possible change.
+We were looking to capture not only challenges but also what already existed in terms of potential resident contribution.

 We recognise that there are a number of drawbacks to conventional community engagement and consultation tools.